-Classic Car Storage: Five Things To Keep In Mind
+Five Things To Keep In Mind While Storing Classic Cars

-Often times, in the pure thrill of collecting classic and vintage cars, one might get a little carried away and end up with a couple or three cars too many than his parking or storage can accommodate.
+Often times, in the pure thrill of collecting vintage and classic cars, one might get a little carried away and end up with a couple or three cars too many than his parking or storage can accommodate.
 It is not wrong to go overboard when it comes to automobiles.
-As for impulsive purchases that might not fit in your available real estate, it’s a simple matter of finding the right storage space for your classic.
+As for impulsive purchases that might not fit in your available real estate, it’s a simple matter of finding the right place for storing classic cars storage space for your classic.

 Nowadays there are a lot of storage companies that take in your automobiles and prep them for a (potentially) long hibernation for a fee.
 A lot of garages and workshops also provide storage space for prized possessions, both seasonal and long-term.
 While you might not be particularly pleased at the prospect of one of your cars spending a lot of time under lock and key (possibly disintegrating under its own weight), a few pointers in preparing the classic for a long sleep can help in preserving it.
 Here they are in no particular order.

 The more fuel is in the tank, the less of its inside surface will be exposed to moisture build-up.
 Some amount of fuel stabilizer poured in the tank will also prevent fuel from hardening or gunking up.
 Prior to storing, drive the car around for some distance to allow the fuel stabilizer to work its way through the system.
 Top the tank off following this and you can now store your classic car.

 Along with fresh fuel, make sure the car also gets new engine oil and oil filter.
 Old oil left for long periods in a car can result in staining and rusting the engine’s internals prematurely.
 Again, drive the car for a few miles before bringing it in for storage.